MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Cess-Calculations.md

 ### Method of calculation for type Cess %

-If the Cess is applicable for any commodity, based on the GST group code then system will pick the Cess % defined on it.
+If the Cess is applicable for any commodity, based on the GST group code then system will pick the Cess% defined on it.

 In this scenario, invoice has been issued for INR 800 on which 18% IGST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), 10% Cess has to be charged.